mussatto/mussatto.github.io/_posts/2016-09-28-golang-interfaces-function.markdown

 categories: golang interface function programming
 ---

-In this post I will describe how to use type interface on function in Golang.
+In this post I will show briefly how to use type interface on function in Golang.

 The idea is to have a defined callback of function to be passed as parameter.